maayane/PhotoManip/README.md

 ### Convert a mag (AB) value in a given band into a flux value.

+`PhotoManip` does that using synthetic photometry, in a way similar to the (great) [Pyphot](http://mfouesneau.github.io/docs/pyphot/) package by Morgan Fouesneau.

 ```python
 >>> mag_value=20.55 #this is the magAB  value to convert
 >>> flux=PhotoManip_fun.magAB_in_filter_to_flux_in_filter(mag_value,Filter_vector=np.array([['swift','UVW2']]),filters_directory=filters_directory,verbose=False)